 Ending Violence Against Women is a Committee of the Human Rights Task Force, addressing issues of domestic violence and sex trafficking, as well as other forms of violence against women.

 The Ending Violence Against Women and Children Task Force was created in April 2008 to address issues of domestic violence, human trafficking and sexual exploitation in order to increase awareness and empower those women and children affected.
 Over the years, the Task Force has put a spotlight on these issues in order to generate discussion about them.
 We also promote tangible actions that we can all take to help eradicate these forms of violence.
 When you look at the facts you see that we still have a long way to go.

 1 in 3 women has been sexually assaulted in her lifetime;

 Rape continues to be used as a weapon during war and conflict;

 Globalization and climate change are having the most profound impacts on women and children who are disproportionately displaced and left without options;

 Gender-based violence is an affliction that millions of women and children suffer in silence and shame.
-Many become victimized by those that are supposed to love and protect them.
+Many become victimized by those who are supposed to love and protect them.

-For more information or to get involved, contact the Committee Co-Chairs.
+For more information or to get involved, contact one of the Committee Co-Chairs.